iqlusioninc/yubihsm.rs/README.md

 libcurl and OpenSSL.

-**yubihsm-client** is a pure-Rust reimplementation of a similar HTTP(S) client library for **yubihsm-connector** based on black box reverse engineering of the HTTP requests and responses.
-This process involves a lot of guesswork and therefore what is implemented in this library may not be an accurate reflection of how the protocol actually works.
-Only a small amount of the functionality provided by **libyubihsm** is exposed.
+**yubihsm-client** is a pure-Rust reimplementation of a similar HTTP(S) client library for **yubihsm-connector** based on documentation provided by Yubico.
+Only a small amount of the functionality provided by **libyubihsm** has been reimplemented.

 **yubihsm-client** is implemented using the [reqwest] Rust HTTP client library.